luyadev/luya/docs/guide/app-cmslayouts.md

 > Info: File names starting with *.* or *_* will be ignored.
 CMS layouts in sub folders will be ignored too.

 Since LUYA version RC4 you can also add a json file to configure the CMS layout for the admin view, this is optional and will also work without a json file.
-It can be very helpful if you want to let the Admin UI know how your layout is structured with rows and columns, e.g. like a grid system.
+It can be very helpful if you want to let the admin UI know how your layout is structured with rows and columns, e.g. like a grid system.

 In order to provide a json, use the same name as for the layout with the ending `.json`, in our example `2columns.json: